JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ### Delete Agama Project

-To delete Agama project by its name, use the command below
+To delete an Agama project by its name, use the command below

 ```bash title="Sample Command"
 /opt/jans/jans-cli/config-cli.py --operation-id delete-agama-prj \